-To attend appropriate meetings e.g. clinical governance and project meetings, commenting on issues of service and policy development for the psychological service.
+To attend appropriate meetings, e.g. clinical governance and project meetings commenting on issues of service and policy development for the service, locality or wider Trust.

 To contribute to the development and articulation of best practice in psychology across the service, by continuing to develop the skills of a reflexive and reflective scientist practitioner, taking part in regular professional supervision and appraisal, and maintaining an active engagement with current developments in the field of clinical psychology and related disciplines.